mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 By Katrina Hepburn

-Hailing from the Persephone system (Spinward Marches, Lunion), the preenyok is a small tentacled cuttlefish-like creature that has a high- pitched scream and discharges a vapour that smells like rotten citrus when startled.
+Hailing from the Persephone system (Spinward Marches, Lunion), the preenyok is a small tentacled cuttlefish-like creature that has a high-pitched scream and discharges a vapour that smells like rotten citrus when startled.
 The vapour stings eyes and sinuses but is otherwise innocuous, mainly used as a deterrent to attackers.